sivagurramfrontend/employee-management-system/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# React Counter App

+A simple React application built while learning React fundamentals.

+## Concepts Covered

+- Components
+- JSX
+- Props
+- useState
+- Event Handling
+- Basic CSS Styling

+This project is part of my React learning journey and will be expanded into larger applications.